 - Atjar masala: A special mixture of spices including mustard seed, chilli powder, borrie, ground methi and salt.
 Oil is added to make a thick paste.

-- Breyani masala: Made with whole jeera seeds, coriander, barishap, bay leaves, cardamom, cinnamon and star aniseed.
+- Breyani masala: Made with whole jeera seeds, coriander, barishap, bay leaves, cardamom, cinnamon and star anise.
 Roast and grind before using.

 - Garam masala: Contains pounded fresh ginger, garlic, green chilli and dhania leaves.